deanwampler/spark-scala-tutorial/Tutorial.markdown

 We use the Java default package for the compiled exercises, but you would normally include a `package ...` statement to organize your applications into packages, in the usual Java way.

 We import a `FileUtil` class that we'll use for "housekeeping".
-Then we use the same two `SparkContext` imports we discussed previously.
-This time, they aren't commented; we must specify these imports ourselves in Spark programs.
+Then we use two `SparkContext` imports.
+The first one imports the type, the second imports items _inside_ the _companion object_, for convenience.

 > Even though most of the examples and exercises from now on will be compiled classes, you could still use the Spark Shell to try out most constructs.
 This is especially useful when experimenting and debugging!